 A surgical assistant is useful to help retract, manage intraoperative bleeding, and cut suture.

 Medical clearance: risk stratification and medical optimization for general anesthesia are necessary.
+Patients with an history of depression should be counseled that depression may recur during the postoperative period.

 Neurologic examination: trigeminal and facial nerve function requires documentation.